Tuesday, December 31, 2019

 The Growth of Public Education in Deaf Smith County and the Demise of Panhandle Christian College

 The years around the turn of the century witnessed some important steps toward greater support for schools in the growing county.
-In 1898, the year Hereford was established, four leagues of Lamb County land, set aside by the state for the benefit of Deaf Smith County public schools, were sold for a dollar an acre.
+In 1898, the year Hereford was established, four leagues of Lamb County land, set aside by the state to benefit Deaf Smith County public schools, were sold for a dollar an acre.
 The windfall of $17,756 generated the county's permanent school fund.
 The next year, a local referendum doubled the rate of tax that went to support schools, from 0.06 to 0.12%.
 In 1902, yet another referendum increased the tax to 0.20%.[3]

 The growth of the public school system in the town of Hereford and in Deaf Smith County was no doubt one reason why Panhandle Christian College, which always taught the primary grades, rapidly declined during its short life.